prkshdas/RTL2GDS_RISC-V/README.md

 </div>

-Welcome to my journey through the **SoC Tapeout Program VSD**!

-This repository documents my **week-by-week progress** with tasks inside each week.
+Welcome to my journey through the SoC Tapeout Program VSD!
+This repository documents my week-by-week progress, highlighting tasks and key learnings.

 <div align="center">

-> *"In this program, we learn to design a System-on-Chip (SoC) from basic RTL to GDSII using open-source tools.
-Part of India's largest collaborative RISC-V tapeout initiative, empowering 3500+ participants to build silicon and advance the nation's semiconductor ecosystem."*
+> *"This program teaches us to design a System-on-Chip (SoC) from RTL to GDSII using open-source tools.
+As part of India's largest collaborative RISC-V tapeout initiative, it empowers over 3,500 participants to build silicon and advance the nation's semiconductor ecosystem."*

 </div>